 The phrase "wastes or other matter" is defined to mean "material and substance of any kind, form or description", while the term "sea" is defined as "all marine waters other than the internal waters of States" (Articles III(3) LC and 1(7) LP).
-Although internal waters are excluded from the definition of "sea", Article 7 of the London Protocol requires Contracting Parties to apply the provisions of the Protocol or other effective measures "to control the deliberate disposal of wastes or other matter in marine internal waters where such disposal would be 'dumping'" (Churchill et al., 2022, p.
+Although apply the provisions of the Protocol or other effective measures "to control the deliberate disposal of wastes or other matter in marine internal waters where such disposal would be 'dumping'" (Churchill et al., 2022, p.
 670).